-In 2018 and 2019, Kids and Car Safety documented nearly 200 children who were victims of being left alone inside a vehicle that was stolen.
+In 2022, Kids and Car Safety has documented over 200 children who were victims of being left alone inside a vehicle that was stolen with them alone inside.

 Contrary to what many might believe, children taken during a car theft is not a rare occurrence.
 And, it happens in even the safest of neighborhoods.
 Cars are often stolen from gas stations and convenience store parking lots as well as from home driveways.

 Although the victims of these types of incidents typically survive, it is incredibly traumatizing for everyone involved.
 Can you even imagine having someone take off with your child in tow?

 Thieves watch for vehicles to be left unattended with the keys inside.
 Most of the time, they don’t even realize that there is a child inside until after they have already stolen the vehicle.
 What usually happens next is the children are abandoned on the side of the road or inside the stolen vehicle.

 Incidents like this are very easily avoidable and a serious misuse of precious law enforcement resources.
 A recent report out of Tennessee estimated that the search for a child who was taken in a stolen vehicle cost over $71,000 in tax payer dollars. (read article)